edgeandnode/amp-demo/README.md

 Explore published datasets in the [Amp Dataset Registry](https://playground.amp.thegraph.com/).

+### Dataset Namespaces

+Datasets are referenced using the format `"namespace/name@version"`.

+- The underscore namespace `_/` is the default namespace for local development
+- Organizations can use custom namespaces like `my-org/dataset-name@1.0.0`
+- When querying, the full reference must be quoted due to the forward slash: `"_/counter@dev"`

+Examples:
+- `"_/counter@dev"` - Local development dataset named "counter"
+- `"_/anvil@0.0.1"` - Published Anvil blockchain data dependency
+- `"my-org/eth-mainnet@latest"` - Organization's published Ethereum dataset

 ## Generating Tables

 `amp.config.ts` is responsible for defining datasets as well as the tables generated from these datasets.